 My Sister, The Serial Killer

-I read My Sister, The Serial Killer in one sitting, partly because it’s short but mostly because of all the murders.
+I read Oyinkan Braithwaite’s My Sister, The Serial Killer in one sitting, partly because it’s short but mostly because of all the murders.

 The story is set in modern Nigeria, where a chieftain, a rich “sponsor” or a doctor could be good catch for a beautiful woman like Ayoola.
-Lovely Ayoola constantly attracts men and then kills them in self-defense, or so she says when she calls her sister, Korede, to come help clean up the blood and dispose of the body.
+Lovely Ayoola constantly attracts men and then when things get out of hand, somehow, she kills them in self-defense, or so she says when she calls her sister, Korede, to come help clean up the blood and dispose of the body.
 Again.

 For some reason, Korede confides in a coma patient at the hospital.
-It’s barely even a spoiler to reveal this, because of course if you whisper dark secrets to someone in a coma, they will recover and wake up with full memories of every word.
-I liked this as a device (because nothing in this novel goes the way you expect at first), but I thought Korede was such a good nurse and so careful in every other way that this was uncharacteristically thoughtless of her.
+It’s barely even a spoiler to reveal what happens here, because it’s exactl what you think will happen in a novel where someone whispers their dark secrets to someone in a coma.
+I liked this as a device (because nothing in this novel goes the way you first expect), but I thought Korede was such a good nurse and so careful in every other way that spilling her secrets this way felt uncharacteristically thoughtless.

 5 comments